Academic Policies and Procedures

 Pre-approving Transfer Credit

-- Identifies what courses you will take abroad
+• Identifies which courses you will take abroad

 When selecting your courses, be aware of the following:

-- If you decide to take a class that wasn’t pre-approved, contact your academic advisor or Learning Abroad Coordinator immediately.
+• If you decide to take a class that wasn’t pre-approved, ensure you submit a course approval request ASAP and contact your academic advisor and Learning Abroad Coordinator.

-- Credit hours are calculated differently abroad.
-Be sure that you enroll in the minimum number of U.S. American credits for your Program.
+• Credit hours are calculated differently abroad.
+Be sure that you enroll in the minimum number of U of U credits for your Program.

 The International Requirement